-"I can checksum the files myself and see that they are identical but if you put a file from one computer on another computer it gets uploaded as a duplicate...
+"I can check the files myself and see that they are identical, but if you put a file from one computer on another computer it gets uploaded as a duplicate...
 People really are going to go elsewhere."

 "This is pretty screwed up.
-You think its ok to create hours of work because you didn't take the time to explain the process before we created thousands of duplicates?
+Do you think it’s okay to create hours of work because you didn't take the time to explain the process before we created thousands of duplicates?
 You suck, and now I'll go use some other photo site."

 "Removing each one individually would take DAYS, and this issue has now ruined my online albums for sharing with friends and family."

-"This service is fill of bugs for uploading existing photos.
-Duplicates all over the place and no way to organize via tags.
-Nice try Google, but you'll need to put better engineers on this one.
+"This service is full of bugs for uploading existing photos.
+Duplicates are all over the place and no way to organize them via tags.
+Nice try, Google, but you'll need to put better engineers on this one.
 It's pitiful."

 "These duplicates are a major issue.
 Perhaps they need new QA testers.
 This product will have cost me more time than I choose to think about.
-This sucks.
-I think I will find a better software and keep things local."
+It sucks.
+I think I will find better software and keep things local."

 Google Photos has identical duplicate detection, which means that if you have uploaded photos to Google Photos already, it will not re-upload the same photo.
 The de-duplicating feature will check/scan to see if they have been previously uploaded (each photo file has a unique "hash" that allows us to determine this).
 If they have, it will skip that photo upload and check the next one and so on.
 So, it will look like it is uploading the uploaded photos again, but it will just cycle through (re-scan) all the photos and only upload those that were not previously uploaded.